trussworks/formik-to-react-hook-form-migration-guide/README.md

 > **Note**
 >
-> 2 years after the previous Formik update and not long after the release of this guide, Formik released new versions.
+> 2 years after the previous Formik release and not long after the release of this guide, Formik released new versions.
 > It appears that there is some renewed Formik development and maintenance activity for now.
 > Rather than re-writing the contents of this guide, simply know that it may now sound alarmist.
 So long as Formik
 > continues to release dependency and compatability updates, it remains a viable choice.